-This architecture portfolio offers a simple yet powerful representation of Mathias Holmberg’s work.
+This architecture portfolio example offers a simple yet powerful representation of Mathias Holmberg’s work.
 Vertical and horizontal images are pieced together in a grid with white space between each to display the range of his capabilities.
-The color palette used on both the website design and the images emcompasses soft neutral tones, offering an inviting, approachable online space.
+The color palette used on both the website design and the images encompasses soft neutral tones, offering an inviting, approachable online space.

 Darren Hughes is an Australian artist who specializes in animal illustrations drawn entirely with graphite and colored pencils.
 His website describes his art as having a “clean and contemporary aesthetic,” and that’s exactly the feeling you get upon arriving at his art portfolio website.